by Christopher Dow

 During the post-Civil War years, the influx of German, Polish, and Czech immigrants began to swell the population, and by 1880, the county had grown to more than 15,000 residents.
 Cotton was king, and in Texas, Williamson County was second only to Ellis County in production.
 With the coming of rail, the town of Taylor sprang up and rapidly became a major shipping point, boasting facilities for ginning cotton and and compressing it into bales.

 The building of paved roads in the county began in earnest in the 1930 to accommodate the growing prevalence of automobiles, which then numbered nearly 12,000.
-It was during this time that portions of State Highway 95 were first developed.

 The second disaster took place on May 27, 1997, when an outbreak of tornados hit the central portion of the county at and near Jarrell.
 An F-5 tornado completely wiped out the Double Creek Estates neighborhood in Jarrell, killing 27 people, and an F-3 and two F-2s in the area killed three more.
 The damages totaled $190 million.